Lifeboats of the Titanic: Lifeboat 9 (starboard)

-The lowering of Lifeboat 9 at 1:30 A.M., same time as Lifeboat 12, with about 40 aboard was supervised by Murdoch, Moody and Purser McElroy.
+The lowering of Lifeboat 9 at 1:20 a.m., at the same time as Lifeboat 12, carried 40 passengers aboard and was supervised by Murdoch, Moody and Purser Hugh McElroy.
 Boatswain's Mate Albert Hames was put in charge with Able Seaman George McGough at the tiller.
 Most passengers were women, with two or three men who entered when no more women came forward.
 One elderly woman refused to board, making a great fuss, and retreated below decks.
 May Futrelle, the wife of novelist Jacques Futrelle, was likewise initially reluctant to board; but after her husband told her, "For God's sake, go!
 It's your last chance!
 Go!", an officer forced her into the boat.
-The millionnaire Benjamin Guggenheim brought Léontine Aubart, his French mistress, and her maid, Emma Sägasser, to Boat 9 before retiring to his stateroom with his valet, Victor Giglio.
+The millionaire Benjamin Guggenheim brought Léontine Aubart, his French mistress, and her maid, Emma Sägasser, to Lifeboat 9 before retiring to his stateroom with his secretary, Victor Giglio.
 Both men removed their life jackets and put on their evening clothes.
-Guggenheim told a steward, "We've dressed in our best, and are prepared to go down like gentlemen.
+Guggenheim told a steward, We've dressed in our best, and are prepared to go down like gentlemen.
 There is grave doubt that the men will get off.
 I am willing to remain and play the man's game if there are not enough boats for more than the women and children.
 I won't die here like a beast.
 Tell my wife I played the game out straight and to the end.
-No women shall be left aboard this ship because Ben Guggenheim was a coward."
+No women shall be left aboard this ship because Ben Guggenheim was a coward.

 Kate Buss and her friend, Marion Wright, were standing with their shipboard acquaintances Douglas Norman and Dr. Alfred Pain, watching the boats being lowered, when a call came for "Any more ladies".
-The two men brought Buss and Wright to Boat 9, who beckoned Norman and Pain to join them.
+The two men brought Buss and Wright to Lifeboat 9, who beckoned Norman and Pain to join them.
 However, the men were barred from entering by crewmen on the deck.
 Horrified, Buss demanded to know why they had not been allowed aboard.
 Hames told her, "The officer gave the order to lower away, and if I didn't do so he might shoot me, and simply put someone else in charge, and your friends would still not be allowed to come."
 Norman and Pain both perished in the disaster.
-The boat was picked up by Carpathia several hours later, at about 6:15 A.M.
+The lifeboat was picked up by Carpathia several hours later, at about 6:15 a.m.